fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 where a `changeRequest` is an object holding the above named parameters in named fields - e.g. `{path: "modelPath", value: "newValue"}`.
 Note that a `changeRequest` is the same as a
 [`changeRecord`](#declarative-style-for-triggering-a-change) only the path is encoded in a field named `path` rather than `changePath`.

 `change` and `fireChangeRequest` reach exactly the same implementation - the only difference is in the packaging of the arguments.
 For `change` they are spread out as a sequence of 4 arguments, whereas for `fireChangeRequest`, they are packaged up as named fields (`path`, `value` and `type`) of a plain JavaScript object.
-Such an object is called a **changeRequest** and is a convenient package for these requests to pass around in in an event pipeline within the framework.
+Such an object is called a **changeRequest** and is a convenient package for these requests to pass around in an event pipeline within the framework.

 The programmatic style for **firing** changes is less strongly discouraged than the programmatic style for **listening** to changes is - since it does not run into the same lifecycle issues that programmatic listeners do.
 However, the declarative style for triggering changes should be used wherever it can.